mock-server/mockserver-node/README.md

 Type: `Boolean`
 Default value: `false`

 This value indicates whether the MockServer logs should be written to the console.
-In addition to logging additional output from the grunt task this options also sets the logging level of the MockServer to [**VERBOSE**](http://www.mock-server.com/mock_server/debugging_issues.html).
-At **INFO** level low level details or exceptions that aren't usually considered an error are written to the log.
+In addition to logging additional output from the grunt task this options also sets the logging level of the MockServer to [**DEBUG**](http://www.mock-server.com/mock_server/debugging_issues.html).
+At **DEBUG** all matcher results, including when specific matchers fail (such as HeaderMatcher) are written to the log.
 The MockServer logs are written to ```mockserver.log``` in the current directory.

 **Note:** It is also possible to use the ```--verbose``` command line switch to enabled verbose level logging from the command line.